Mcamp007/street-fighter-fe/README.md

-# React Street Fighter
+# React Fighter
 https://warm-mountain-83404.herokuapp.com/

 #### Synopsis
-We decided to re build the Acarde game Street Fighter in react using javascript.
-The users are able challenge each other and the winner can save and view their time, and hp that was left.
+We decided to rebuild the arcade game Street Fighter in React using ES6.
+The users are able challenge each other and the winner can save and view their time and HP.

 ### Problems/Difficulties we encountered
-  - Spagethi code
+  - Spaghetti code
-  - default of keyboard combinations, some keyCodes if you held them down triggered continues attacks or apple keyboard shortcuts.
+  - Default of keyboard combinations; if you held down some key codes, they triggered continuous attacks or Apple keyboard shortcuts.

 ### Process
-  - started off whiteboarding everything, from logic to the frontend routes
+  - Started off whiteboarding everything, from logic to the frontend routes
-  - testing the package
+  - Testing the package

 ### Instructions